Resident Insider

 By creating a paper prototype of the first wireframe, I discovered how overwhelming and hard it was for users to know where to begin.
 It led to my further iterations and changed my entire site map structure.

-Features are dispensible
+Features are tools for experience

 There was a calendar I designed to help users see important tasks during onboarding all at once.
 When coming back to this feature, I realized how it didn't add anything to the user experience.
 Remembering Hick’s Law, I streamlined and shorten user time in fulfilling their tasks instead of clinging onto a feature I made in the early stages.